libetl/soundtransform/README.md

 * Replace x.x.x with the version you need (do not hesitate to use the latest one).
 * Make sure you have access to the FluentClient class in your project (try the autocompletion feature of your IDE if you have one)
 * Read the below documentation about the FluentClient facility
-* Have a look at the available SoundTransformation classes
+* Have a look at the available SoundTransform classes
 * Use the lib by yourself

 ## FluentClient